upper/site/tour/tutorials/records/01/README.md

 * `BeforeDelete(db.Session) error`
 * `AfterDelete(db.Session) error`

-Hooks in `upper/db` run within a database transaction, if any of the hooks return an error, the whole transactions is cancelled and rolled back.
+Hooks in `upper/db` run within a database transaction; if any of the hooks returns an error, the whole operation is canceled and rolled back.

 ## Validation